 2.2.1.
-CENTRAL FILING TO SEEK PROTECTION IN VARIOUS TERRITORIES You can file an international application for the protection of your designs, either at IPVN in Hanoi or at WIPO, designating all the members of the Hague Union (Geneva Act) where you wish your designs to be protected.
-The application is examined, registered and published by WIPO.
-Once your design(s) have been recorded by WIPO in the International Register, the international registration is notified to each of the designated Hague Union members.
+CENTRAL FILING TO SEEK PROTECTION IN VARIOUS TERRITORIES design(s) have been recorded by WIPO in the International Register, the international registration is notified to each of the designated Hague Union members.
 Those members must decide whether they grant protection to your design(s) in their territories within very strict time limits.
-In case a designated member does not communicate any objection within a prescribed period (six months or 12 months from the date of notification), the designs under international registration are deemed protected within the territory of that member as if they had been registered directly with the IP office of that member.
-2.2.2.
-CENTRAL MANAGEMENT OF YOUR DESIGN RIGHTS Once your international registration (IR) has been obtained, your IR is valid for a period of five years and may be renewed for at least two additional five-year periods, up to 15 years.
-The maximum duration of protection in a designated Hague Union member may be longer than 15 years, depending on the locally applicable legislation.
-You will be able to manage your rights very easily by following online procedures at a single point (WIPO) to: (i) renew your design rights every 5 years; and (ii) request the central recording of various types of modifications to your registration (assignment of rights, change of name or address, limitations, renunciation).
+In case a designated member does not communicate any objection within a prescribed period (6 months or 12 months from the date of notification), the designs under international registration are deemed protected within the territory of that member as if they had been registered directly with the IP office of that member.